cdktf/cdktf-provider-googlebeta/docs/googleNetappVolume.python.md

 Name of the storage pool to create the volume in.
 Pool needs enough spare capacity to accomodate the volume.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.14.0/docs/resources/google_netapp_volume#storage_pool GoogleNetappVolume#storage_pool}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.15.0/docs/resources/google_netapp_volume#storage_pool GoogleNetappVolume#storage_pool}

+---

+##### `deletion_policy`<sup>Optional</sup> <a name="deletion_policy" id="@cdktf/provider-google-beta.googleNetappVolume.GoogleNetappVolume.Initializer.parameter.deletionPolicy"></a>

+- *Type:* str

+Policy to determine if the volume should be deleted forcefully.

+Volumes may have nested snapshot resources.
+Deleting such a volume will fail.
+Setting this parameter to FORCE will delete volumes including nested snapshots.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.15.0/docs/resources/google_netapp_volume#deletion_policy GoogleNetappVolume#deletion_policy}

 ---